thiagobluhm/fix-issue-reading-csv-separator-in-text-column/README.md

 # In the first hand this article about fix reading file texts plan
-Subject: fix-issue-reading-csv-separator-in-text-column <br>
+<h2>Subject: fix-issue-reading-csv-separator-in-text-column</h2>
-There is very complications around this subject and many ways that arrive no place. <br>Just searching to understand what I said.
+ <p>There is very complications around this subject and many ways that arrive no place. <br>Just searching to understand what I said.
 Good night everyone!
-I'm here finishing a script to eliminate a problem reading .TXT files. <br>
+I'm here finishing a script to eliminate a problem reading .TXT     files. </p>
-The file in question has a ";" as a separator. (semicolon).
-More details in the hub. <br>
+ <p>The file in question has a ";" as a separator. (semicolon).
+More details in the hub. </p>

 <h2>There is always a mouse hidden in these text files...<h2>
   <p>Mainly third-party extraction files and that data entry is not controlled, that is, the person who is filling in the data can write whatever he wants, including a semicolon ... !</p>